-While we’ve got a great team of staff, we’ve always understood that we can’t go it alone.
+While VPC has a great team of staff, we’ve always understood that we can’t go it alone.

 That’s why we’ve been building and strengthening relationships with state and national partners since our founding.

-These relationships are a two-way street that benefits our organization as well as the partners’ efforts — and, more importantly, benefits the Rising American Electorate by coordinating to help them register and vote.
+These relationships benefit our organization as well as the partners’ efforts — and, more importantly, benefit the Rising American Electorate by helping them register and vote.

-Here are some of the benefits of our relationships with our partner organizations:
+Here are some other benefits of our relationships with our partner organizations: